aleos/aleos.github.io/_posts/2022-09-08-github-actions-ios.md

 Firstly create a distribution certificate and provisioning profile at "[Certificates, IDs & Profiles][ Developer]" section of your  Developer account page.
 If you already have one skip this step.

-1. Create a certificate on "Certificates" section:
+1. Create a signing certificate on the "Certificates" section:
 	1. Certificates ↣ Create a New Certificate ↣ Apple Distribution.
 	2. Upload a [Certificate Signing Request][create-certificate].
 	3. Download Your Certificate.